Welcome to the Art and Photography Department

 Year 10 & 11 Art, Craft & Design and Photography

-In both Art, Craft & Design and Photography, students are encouraged to extend skills to refine the quality of their outcomes as they develop ideas towards a more personal outcome.
+In both Art and Photography, students are encouraged to extend skills to refine the quality of their outcomes as they develop ideas towards a more personal outcome.
 Researching the work of other artists, designers and photographers is encouraged throughout the course to inform the underlying meaning of the students’ work.
-Projects will take on different directions as the student considers what they are trying to ‘say’ through their artwork.
+Projects will start to go in different directions as the students take ownership of their own work and branch out with explorative experimentation and contextual work driven by their own research.

-Study visits to galleries, surrounding areas and a local college are put in place to support.
-A mock exam will take place in year 10 and 11 to familiarise the students with the process and the time constraints.
+Study visits to places such as Kew Gardens offers an opportunity for art and photography students to broaden their sketchbook work.
+A mock exam will take place in Year 10 to familiarise the students with the process and the time constraints.

 Portfolio Themes (60%)